Published: November 2016

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
 It is based on the RCOG Green-top Guideline Diagnosis and Management of Ectopic Pregnancy, which contains a full list of the sources of evidence we have used.
-You can find it online here.

-This leaflet was reviewed before publication by women attending clinics at hospitals in Chesterfield, Nottingham, Essex, Inverness, Liverpool, Manchester, London, Bristol, Sussex and Basildon, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.
+This information was reviewed before publication by women attending clinics at hospitals in Chesterfield, Nottingham, Essex, Inverness, Liverpool, Manchester, London, Bristol, Sussex and Basildon, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.